 - Transcutaneous electrical nerve stimulation (TENS, IFC)

 - Understand the proposed neurophysiological mechanisms and the associated effects, and for manual therapy the biomechanical effects, of each intervention as it pertains to pain management.

-- Understand the principles of clinical application and current evidence for the each intervention in the management of different pain
+- Understand the principles of clinical application and current evidence for the each intervention in the management of different pain conditions.

 IV.
 Clinical Conditions